kevinoc554/above-board/README.md

 * Enter `python run.py` to run the app locally.

 Environment Variables:
 - In order for the code to run locally, the Environment Variables must be set.
-These variables can be found by following the steps outlined above.
 - Create a file named `env.py` at the root directory.
 - Set the file up as follows:

 ![Sample env.py without variables](docs/screenshots/sample-env.PNG)

+Glossary of variables:
+- **IP** : 0.0.0.0
+- **PORT** : 5000
+- **MONGO_URI** : The unique address of the mongoDB collection, which will include the database name and password.
+Can be found by logging in to [MongoDB](https://www.mongodb.com/), navigating to the Cluster in question and clicking on '**Connect**'.
+- **MONGO_DBNAME** : The name of the database on mongoDB
+- **SECRET_KEY** : A string of random characters, used by Flask to maintain security.
+Can be created using a key generator like the one above, [Random Keygen](https://randomkeygen.com/).
+- **MAIL_USERNAME** : The email address to be used to send email via Flask-Mail
+- **MAIL_PASSWORD**' : The app password for the email in the **MAIL_USERNAME**.

-- As these variables can contain passwords and secret keys, they should never be pushed to GitHub.
+As these variables can contain passwords and secret keys, they should never be pushed to GitHub.

 # Credits